 Before the GMAC came up with the new online GMAT solution, we thought that the number of MBA applicants would go down drastically.

 The number of applications from a few countries — Mainland China, Cuba, Iran, North Korea, Sudan and Slovenia — might still go down.
 This is because the GMAC could not implement the online GMAT exam option in these countries due to their local data privacy issues.

 On the other hand, we also feel that the number of students trying to apply to B-schools might increase due to the looming global recession.
 We have always seen that people invest in themselves when there is a cold job market out there.
 This can be expected even now.
 This is the time when people try to upskill so that they are ready to re-enter the job market once the economy is flourishing.

 Also read: Top 7 Reasons to Do an MBA

 4. What is the Coronavirus impact on

 B-school waitlists this year?

-B-schools might hold bigger waitlists this year.
+A major Coronavirus impact on B-schools is that they might hold bigger waitlists this year.
 Now, you must be wondering why.
 The three points mentioned below will answer your question:

 i.
 International students might not be able to get VISAs due to the lockdown situation